Configure your backend database for PowerSync, including permissions and replication settings.

 To allow PowerSync to automatically enable changeStreamPreAndPostImages

-replicated collections, additionally add the dbAdmin
+on replicated collections (the default for new PowerSync instances), additionally add the dbAdmin

 permission: